EvilErick16/Lexer/README.md

 	Syntax analyzer that inplements the assignment expression

-	Input: a vector of token objects that contains tokens and lexemes already parsed
+	Input: a source code file

 	Output: a file that contains three things; Tokens, Lexemes, and Production Rules if grammar is accepted, or Error if grammar